 - $500 donation helps feed 50 students for a week

 Interested in helping to support the program?
-We are looking for volunteers for SPRING 2022.
-We have a full volunteer staff for Fall 2021.
-Fill out the Food Assistance & Well-Being Program Volunteer Interest Form.
+Fill out the Food Assistance & Well-Being Program Volunteer Interest Form for Summer and Fall 2022.
+We have a full volunteer staff for Spring 2022.